 There are a few reasons to tell your insurer about every accident involving another driver or vehicle.

 Sometimes, drivers might work out a private arrangement.
 However, this rarely works out for both parties.
 Scam artists might deliberately place their vehicle in a vulnerable position, for example, then demand cash from drivers.
-In other cases, another driver might agree to keep the incident “off the books” – only to later report the incident the police or insurance company, which makes you look guilty of insurance fraud.
+In other cases, another driver might agree to keep the incident “off the books” – only to later report the incident to the police or insurance company, which makes you look guilty of insurance fraud.
 By working with your insurance company, you can avoid becoming a victim of insurance fraud.

 Another important thing to note is that even a minor fender bender can cause serious injuries to yourself or another driver.
 A low speed collision might not cause major damage to either vehicle.
 However, that might mean the damage is absorbed by your body instead of the vehicle.
 Even at speeds of 5mph or 10mph, a collision can cause severe, lifelong injuries on your body.